sam-francis06/sam-francis06/README.md

 - 🎓 2nd-year B.Tech Information Technology Student (Graduating 2027)
 - 🌐 **Lead Developer of [Cyber Council](https://cybercouncil.netlify.app)** – A full-stack cybersecurity awareness and legal support platform, built with contributions from **Lohitha** (UI Design) and **Guhan** (Supabase & Database Integration)
 - 🕵️‍♂️ Developer of **CyberReconX** – Advanced CLI-based cyber recon tool
-- 🤖 Created a keyword-based Cyber Law Chatbot using HTML, CSS, and JS; planning to expand it into an AI-powered assistant
+- 🤖 Created a keyword-based [Cyber Laws Chatbot](https://sam-francis06.github.io/Chatbot/) using HTML, CSS, and JS; planning to expand it into an AI-powered assistant
 - ✈️ Aiming for a Master's in Cybersecurity/AI in Europe
 - 💬 Ask me about web security, pentesting, ethical hacking, and AI for law enforcement